-Course Credit Contact

-Course Description Hrs.
-Hrs.

-PERSPECTIVES (3)

-Study of concepts and issues related to literacy, language diversity and sociolinguistics with a heavy emphasis on both oral language practice of Standard American English and related theoretical concepts.
+Course Course Description Credit Hrs.
+Contact Hrs.
+PERSPECTIVES (3) Study of concepts and issues related to literacy, language diversity and sociolinguistics with a heavy emphasis on both oral language practice of Standard American English and related theoretical concepts.
 Prerequisite(s): ENG 5338 or equivalent.

-ENG 5411 STUDIES IN SHAKESPEARE (3) 3 3 Intensive study of Shakespeare's plays selected to represent the five kinds into which critics have traditionally classified the dramatic works: tragedies, comedies, histories, problem plays, and late romances.
+ENG 5411 STUDIES IN SHAKESPEARE (3) Intensive study of Shakespeare's plays selected to represent the five kinds into which critics have traditionally classified the dramatic works: tragedies, comedies, histories, problem plays, and late romances.
 Attention will be given to structure, characterization, setting, use of language, and dramaturgy.
 Attendance is required at a Chicago Shakespeare Theater performance of one of the plays studied in class.
 Prerequisite: Successful completion of the English Qualifying Exam or the Graduate English Entrance Exam.
-ENG 5415 STUDIES IN CHAUCER (3) 3 3 The Canterbury Tales, Troilus and Criseyde, and selected minor poems.
-ENG 5427 METHODS AND MATERIALS OF LITERARY RESEARCH (3) 3 3 Introduction to bibliographic methods and preparation of the literary research paper.
-ENG 5428 HISTORY OF LITERARY CRITICISM (3) 3 3 A historical survey of major texts in literary criticism from the Greeks to modern times.
-ENG 5435 HISTORY OF ENGLISH (3) 3 3 Origins of the English language and its development from Old English to present day English.
-ENG 5436 DESCRIPTIVE GRAMMAR (3) 3 3 Phonology, morphology, and syntax of American English.
-ENG 5447 SEMINAR IN BLACK LITERATURE (3) 3 3 Research in a selected topic, e.g. the Harlem Renaissance or the Sixties and Seventies.
+3 3 ENG 5415 STUDIES IN CHAUCER (3) The Canterbury Tales, Troilus and Criseyde, and selected minor poems.
+3 3 ENG 5427 METHODS AND MATERIALS OF LITERARY RESEARCH (3) Introduction to bibliographic methods and preparation of the literary research paper.
+3 3 ENG 5428 HISTORY OF LITERARY CRITICISM (3) A historical survey of major texts in literary criticism from the Greeks to modern times.
+3 3 ENG 5435 HISTORY OF ENGLISH (3) Origins of the English language and its development from Old English to present day English.
+3 3 ENG 5436 DESCRIPTIVE GRAMMAR (3) Phonology, morphology, and syntax of American English.
+3 3 ENG 5447 SEMINAR IN BLACK LITERATURE (3) Research in a selected topic, e.g. the Harlem Renaissance or the Sixties and Seventies.
 Prerequisite: Consent of the department.
-ENG 5449 THE POLITICS OF LANGUAGE (3) 3 3 The role and importance of language in the decision-making process; political, sociocultural, educational, psychological, and economic implications.
-Topics to be covered include language and power, multilingualism, language and the curriculum, language and gender, language planning, language and nation building, and language and culture.
-Prerequisite: Consent of the department.
-ENG 5451 INDEPENDENT STUDY IN ENGLISH (1-3) 1 1 Individual work in English studies.
+3 3 ENG 5449 THE POLITICS OF LANGUAGE (3) The role and importance of language in the decision-making process; political, sociocultural, educational, psychological, and economic implications.
+Topics to be covered 3 3 g P include language and power, multilingualism, language and the curriculum, language and gender, language planning, language and nation building, and language and culture.
+Prorequisite: Consent of the department ENG 5451 II Prerequisite: Consent of the department.
+INDEPENDENT STUDY IN ENGLISH (1-3) 1 1 Individual work in English studies.
 (May be taken twice for credit.)
-ENG 5452 SEMINAR IN ENGLISH LITERATURE (3) 3 3 Research in a selected topic.
-ENG 5453 SEMINAR IN AMERICAN LITERATURE (3) 3 3 Research in a selected topic.
-ENG 5454 SEMINAR IN THE ENGLISH LANGUAGE (3) 3 3 Research in English linguistics.
-ENG 5455 SEMINAR IN THE TEACHING OF COMPOSITION (3) 3 3 Research in theory and practice of composition and composition teaching at all levels.
+SEMINAR IN ENGLISH LITERATURE (3) Research in a selected topic.
+3 3 • 2 SEMINAR IN AMERICAN LITERATURE (3) Research in a selected topic.
+3 3 SEMINAR IN THE ENGLISH LANGUAGE (3) 3 3 R Research in English linguistics.
+ENG 5455 S SEMINAR IN THE TEACHING OF COMPOSITION (3) 3 3 Research in theory and practice of composition and composition teaching at all levels.
 Individual projects on specific issues.
 Prerequisite: Open only to accepted master¿s degree candidates, those who already possess a graduate degree, or consent of the department.
-ENG 5456 SEMINAR IN PUBLISHING-WRITING (3) 3 3 Workshop for advanced writers.
+ENG 5456 S SEMINAR IN PUBLISHING-WRITING (3) 3 3 V Workshop for advanced writers.
 Individual writing projects and/or publishing practices.
 Prerequisite: Open only to accepted master's degree candidates, those who already possess a graduate degree, or consent of the department.
-ENG 5461 ADVANCED POETRY WRITING WORKSHOP (3) 3 3 Intensive practice in the craft of poetry and study of the creative process.
+ENG 5461 A ADVANCED POETRY WRITING WORKSHOP (3) 3 3 s Intensive practice in the craft of poetry and study of the creative process.
 Intended for students already familiar with traditional and contemporary poetic modes and already writing original poetry.
 May be repeated for credit with consent of department.
-Prerequisite: Admission to MFA program or consent of instructor.
-ENG 5463 ADVANCED PROSE FICTION WRITING WORKSHOP (3) 3 3 Intensive practice in the craft of prose fiction and study of the creative process.
+P Prerequisite: Admission to MFA program or consent of instructor.
+ENG 5463 ADVANCED PROSE FICTION WRITING WORKSHOP (3) 3 3 f Intensive practice in the craft of prose fiction and study of the creative process.
 Intended for students already familiar with traditional and contemporary fiction and already writing original fiction.
 May be repeated for credit with consent of department.
-Prerequisite: Admission to MFA program or consent of instructor Prerequisite: Admission to MFA program or consent of instructor
+P Prerequisite: Admission to MFA program or consent of instructor